 Paramahansa Yogananda's "At 'Sul Monte'"

-The speaker of "At 'Sul Monte'" reports the enjoyment of a visit to a beautifully manicured property.
+The speaker in Paramahansa Yogananda's "At 'Sul Monte'" reports the enjoyment of a visit to a beautifully manicured property.
 But his special focus remains on the Lord's presence in the beauty of the trees as well as in the talent of the opera singer.
 He adds the soul-reassuring reminder that keeping God in everything brings even more pleasure to the devotee.

 Paramahansaji dedicated this poem to Amelita Galli-Curci and her husband, Homer Samuels, after a visit to "Sul Monte," their home in the Catskills.